 TCAT is taking as many precautions as possible to protect its riders and employees during the coronavirus crisis.
 The following is a list of questions and answers we compiled from the feedback we have been receiving from riders and the public.
 If your questions are not answered here, please send them to firstname.lastname@example.org and we will do our best to answer them.

-The crisis also prompted TCAT to cease accepting fares effective March 20, through April 9, to reduce rider-driver proximity as well as to help many people who may be struggling financially during the crisis.
+The crisis also prompted TCAT to cease accepting fares effective March 20 and TCAT’s board of directors recently extended the policy for a second time through June 30, to reduce rider-driver proximity as well as to help many people who may be struggling financially during the crisis.

 Answer: Even though people are advised to stay home they still need to travel for essentials, such as to buy food and medicine.
 We have riders who have no other means of transportation.